owncast/owncast.github.io/content/hacktoberfest.md

 The Owncast project is always looking for ways to get in front of more people and share the project with the world.
 If you're interested in helping with that, here are some ideas:

-- Discuss Owncast on your Podcast, YouTube channel, Twitch stream, or blog.
+- Discuss Owncast on your Podcast, YouTube channel, PeerTube account, Twitch stream, or blog.
 - Create a screencast or video showing Owncast in action.
 - Taking part in talks or presentations that feature Owncast.
 - Invite somebody from Owncast to discuss the project somewhere.
-- Social media blogs, posts, and general advocacy.
+- Social media posts and general advocacy.

 ## Usage Contributions